QuestPDF/QuestPDF-Documentation/docs/api-reference/scale-to-fit.md

 ::: danger
 Please notice that this component scales the available space.
 That means that you may still encounter situations where the child does not fit, e.g. when a child tries to enforce a specific aspect ratio.

-The process performs a binary search algorithm - in some cases may cause performance issues.
+The process performs a binary search algorithm - in some cases this may cause performance issues.
 :::